glatiuden/The-Note-App/README.md

 - **Frontend Framework**: Next.js (React.js)
 - **UI Framework**: Material-UI

-This is an attempt in creating a frontend using Next.js.
+This is an attempt in creating a frontend using Next.js using Material-UI to build a responsive website.

 The web application supports the CRUD operations created in Task B1.

-As part of the learning objectives, the codes are structured in an MVC folder structure, along with using React's useReducer as a store.
+To fulfil the learning objectives, the codes are structured in an MVC folder structure (which might not be conventional), along with using React's useReducer as a store.

 Please ensure you are in the `frontend` directory (`cd frontend`).